 “Dante!
 Dante!
 Dante Alighieri!”

-I became aware of the wailing and screaming, but couldn’t be sure whether the calls were in concern or anger.
-I didn't even feel the violent wind that threw the damned souls about in their never-ending torment.
-I sat upright on a rock and looked upwards into the air filled with those swirling apparitions uncontrollably being thrust about.
+I heard the wailing and screaming, but couldn’t be sure whether the calls were in concern or anger.
+The violent wind continued to throw the damned souls about in their never-ending torment.
+I scrambled onto the rock and sat upright, looking upwards into the air filled with the couples being uncontrollably thrust about.

 “I am so pleased that you have come here to pay us a visit.”